azad6026/nikpro-source/content/blog/what-is-spread-syntax-in-es6-and-how-to-use-it.md

 ---
 Continuing <a href="http://www.nikpro.com.au/for-loop-in-javascript-and-es6-explained/" target="_blank" rel="noopener noreferrer">our explanation for ES6 new features</a>, we will review the spread operator.
 What is the magic spread syntax in ES6?
 The spread syntax is simply three dots: <code class="markup--code markup--li-code">...</code>

-<strong class="markup--strong markup--li-strong">It allows an iterable to expand in places</strong> where 0 or more arguments likeIndefinite number of arguments (function calls) or  elements (array literals) or key-value pairs (object literals) are expected.
+<strong class="markup--strong markup--li-strong">It allows an iterable to expand in places where 0 or more arguments likeIndefinite number of arguments (function calls) or  elements (array literals) or key-value pairs (object literals) are expected.

 Let us have a look at some of its usages to get a better idea: